Playwright vs. Puppeteer in 2024: Which Should You Choose

 Is Playwright Better Than Puppeteer?

-Overall, no Puppeteer vs. Playwright comparison will give you a direct answer as to which is the better option.
-It depends on multiple factors like long-term library support, cross-browser support and your specific need for browser automation.
+Overall, no comparison between Puppeteer and Playwright will give you a definitive answer as to which is the better option.
+It depends on multiple factors, such as long-term library support, cross-browser support, and your specific need for browser automation.

 Here are some of the notable features of Playwright and Puppeteer: